 Using marijuana doesn’t always have to be about getting so stoned you can’t move.
 Microdosing cannabis is for those who want to reap the benefits of cannabis and want to do so without compromising their ability to knock out their day like a boss.
 Below are the top five reasons why THC experts and newbies alike are consuming their cannabis by the microdose.
 We also discuss a few cannabis products that are great for microdosing.

-1. Microdosing allows you to “start low & go slow.”
+1. Cannabis microdosing allows you to “start low & go slow.”

-If you’re new to the edible game, many budtenders will tell you to “start low, go slow”, meaning start by consuming a low dose edible of THC, like a 2mg or 5mg, then wait a bit before taking more.
+If you’re new to learning about edibles, many budtenders will tell you to “start low, go slow”, meaning start by consuming a very low dose edible of THC, like a 2mg or 5mg, then wait a bit before taking more.
 Just because it didn’t kick in the first hour doesn’t mean it won’t, and if you take more before your first nibble has had the chance to kick in, you may have disadvantaged yourself by taking too much, too soon.

-2. You can find YOUR precise dose by microdosing.
+2. You can find YOUR precise dose by microdosing marijuana.

-Microdosing is the best way to experiment without any risk of consuming too much and having a bad time.
-Edibles are great because they last long and can hit harder, but if consumed irresponsibly it can lead to unfortunate events, so just microdose!
+Microdosing cannabis is the best way to experiment without any risk of consuming too much and having a bad time.
+Edibles are great because they last long and can hit harder.
+But if higher doses are consumed irresponsibly it can lead to unfortunate events, so just take low doses to start!

 4. Microdosing is discreet.

 For those who need a little TLC with THC to get through the day, running off to take a small hit of a joint on your lunch break isn’t exactly an acceptable way to run your day.
 Not to mention the strong odor of cannabis is a dead giveaway.
 Weed still hasn’t won everyone over.
 There are still skeptical people in the world.
 Microdosing edibles have become an answer for cannabis users who truly need the relief, but don’t want to attract undue attention to themselves.

 5. You can have more.